Tex Avery Screwball Classics: Background

 In January 2020, as part of a Warner company-wide initiative to restore and preserve its film library, Warner Archive Collection announced they were releasing Tex Avery Screwball Classics: Volume 1 a single-disc Blu-ray that collected 19 Tex Avery MGM cartoons.
-Unlike the previous releases, these cartoons were digitally restored using color reversal internegatives, separation masters and other second-generation film elements that were made when the cartoons were being re-issued in the 1950s, resulting in much a much more clean and pristine image quality.
+Unlike the previous releases, these cartoons were digitally restored using color reversal internegatives, separation masters and other second-generation film elements that were made when the cartoons were being re-issued in the 1950s, resulting in a much more clean and pristine image quality.
 However, some of the second-generation material to certain cartoons are also missing, hence why the shorts are arranged in a "best of" fashion rather than in chronological order.
 Currently, Warner Bros. is conducting a worldwide search for the best available film elements of Tex Avery's MGM cartoons.
 In March 2020 due to the high sales of Volume 1, Warner Archive announced they were working on Tex Avery Screwball Classics: Volume 2, which was released in December 2020 containing 21 restored and uncut shorts as well as Tex Avery: The King of Cartoons, an archival documentary as a special feature.

 According to Jerry Beck production on Volume 2 started in March 2020 with an entirely different selection of cartoons and was intended for a release date of June 2020.
 However, due to the outbreak of the COVID-19 pandemic, lockdown restrictions prevented the restoration team from working at their facilities, and were forced to use shorts that were already being restored by HBO Max independently- which was incidentally a completely different line up of cartoons than what the Warner Archive team initially had planned.
 The set had to be delayed from June to December because the initial restoration quality of the shorts done by HBO Max was so poor that it was deemed "unreleasable" and the transfers had to be sent back multiple times to be redone and fix the problems.
 Initially, 25 cartoons were planned, but only 21 of them lived up to Warner Archives' high standards and made the final cut.
 Since cartoons were not restored by the regular Warner Archive team when Volume 2 was released on December 15, 2020, the set received a somewhat mixed reception from fans noting some minor issues with DVNR, color correction, as well as titles being redone with Photoshop.